The Great 8 of Southeast South Dakota

 2 - The World’s Only Corn Palace - Mitchell:

-The Corn Palace in Mitchell is a uniquely American, folk art icon on the rolling prairies of South Dakota.
+The Corn Palace in Mitchell is a uniquely American folk art icon on the rolling prairies of South Dakota.
 It is decorated annually with murals made of corn, native grasses and other grains to showcase a new theme.
 It has been newly renovated with light-up domes, Oscar Howe showcase and agricultural exhibits.
-The Corn Palace hosts numberous concerts, sports events and exhibits throughout the year.
-The Corn Palace Festival, held this year on August 23-27, is one of South Dakota’s longest running events, celebrating the redecoration of the Corn Palace.
+The Corn Palace hosts concerts, sports events and exhibits throughout the year.
+The Corn Palace Festival, held in August, is one of South Dakota’s longest running events, celebrating the redecoration of the Corn Palace.
 The event features the best names in entertainment, carnival rides, exhibits and food vendors.

 3 - Falls Park - Sioux Falls: